Frequently Asked Questions (FAQs)

 The following RPeL (Recognition of Prior experiential Learning) policy applies to the MSc in Translation Technology.

-Applicants must provide evidence that they have gained significant work experience in translation or a related field (localisation, journalism, etc.), and that they have extensive knowledge of their chosen source and target language and cultures.
+Applicants who do not meet our entry requirements of a second class honours degree in an undergraduate discipline such as: language, linguistics or computational linguistics must provide evidence that they have gained significant work experience in translation or a related field (localisation, journalism, etc.), and that they have extensive knowledge of their chosen source and target language and cultures.

 Applicants must provide evidence that they have achieved level C1 or above on the Common European Framework of Reference for Languages for their chosen language.